Guam Family Law Office's "Guam 7-Day Residency Divorces"

 3. Once I know which divorce option you choose, I will inform you which of the three worksheets you need to complete.
 (See the box entitled "Which of the three divorce worksheets should I complete?" for details).
 Once completed, scan and email your worksheet back to me.
 Be sure to answer all the questions because I will use the worksheet to draft your divorce documents.
 My documents will only be as accurate as your worksheet.

 4. Once I've reviewed your worksheet and together we have finalized it, I will email you a Legal Services Agreement and request that you make payment.
 The Legal Services Agreement specifies the services I will perform for you and the cost of the services.
 Simply sign and scan the Agreement back to me and make your payment.
+I will then sign the Agreement and scan the fully executed Legal Services Agreement back to you.

 8. Before you or your spouse arrives on Guam, please set up an appointment to meet with me.
 During our meeting, I will have you or your spouse sign a "Declaration of Guam Residency" and a "Declaration Requesting Entry of an Immediate Final Decree of Divorce".
 Neither of these documents needs to be notarized.